 Sue has an extensive background in non-profit leadership, strategic planning, communications, economic development and grants management.
 Prior to coming to the Chamber, Sue served as senior director for a not-for-profit economic development organization in Connecticut for 14 years, where she was responsible for the multi-million dollar expansion of her unit.
 An experienced grant writer, Sue continues to pursue new opportunities to significantly increase funding for Chamber activities.

 Having spent over 20 years of her professional career creating and leveraging strategic partnerships, Sue believes that this, combined with an entrepreneurial approach to business development, tourism, and cultural events, will create greater opportunities for success.
 Her number one priority is the sustainment and growth of the Schroon Lake area to the benefit of both businesses and the community.
-In addition to her Chamber role, Sue also serves as a director on the Schroon Lake Association Board.
+In addition to her Chamber role, Sue also serves as President of the Schroon Lake Association Board of Directors.